 The care provided by the adult child must have enabled the senior to continue to live at home, rather than require relocation to an assisted living facility or nursing home.
 Documentation indicating that this is the case is required.
 Providing care for an elderly parent may include:

-While all 50 states honor this exception, it’s important to note that some states take a stricter approach than others to the Child Caregiver Exception.
+While all 50 states honor this exception, it’s important to note that some states take a stricter approach than others to the Caregiver Child Exemption.
 Rules and documentation may vary based on the state.